 The next step is an internal analysis to determine the cost of an all-day format.
-In the previous section we outlined ways to minimize food and labour costs, but any change to your business is going to require some upfront investment.
+In the previous section we outlined ways to minimize food and labor costs, but any change to your business is going to require some upfront investment.
 Document current menu performance and what you’ll need to change on the physical menu.
 Also consider training and marketing.
 This will help you budget time and dollars.

 Test new breakfast items in your existing format as limited-time offers or specials.
 This will validate guest reception to your culinary innovation and price points.

 Your all-day menu should offer a selection of items that:

 - Are unique and distinguishable from the competition

 - Can be perfectly executed every time to meet customers’ expectations

 - Reduce overall inventory and increase inventory turns due to a more manageable menu size and better ingredient cross-utilization

 - Reduce your labor costs by diminishing prep time, time spent switching between dayparts and decreasing the number of items to execute

 - Increase execution speed—a reduced menu will free up time to focus on perfecting what remains and lead to fewer errors and send-backs